Religion in South Korea

 With the division of Korea into two states after 1945, the communist north and the capitalist south, the majority of the Korean Christian population that had been until then in the northern half of the peninsula, fled to South Korea.
 It has been estimated that Christians who migrated to the south were more than one million.
-Throughout the second half of the 20th century, the South Korean state enacted measures to further marginalise indigenous Sindo, at the same time strengthening Christianity and a revival of Buddhism.
-According to scholars, South Korean censuses do not count believers in indigenous Sindo and underestimate the number of adherents of Sindo sects.
-Otherwise, statistics compiled by the ARDA estimate that as of 2010, 14.7% of South Koreans practice ethnic religion, 14.2% adhere to new movements, and 10.9% practice Confucianism.
+Throughout the second half of the 20th century, the South Korean state enacted measures to further marginalise indigenous Korean shamanism, at the same time strengthening Christianity and a revival of Buddhism.
+According to scholars, South Korean censuses do not count believers in indigenous Korean shamanism and underestimate the number of adherents of Korean shamanism sects.

 According to some observers, the sharp decline of some religions (Catholicism and Buddhism) recorded between the censuses of 2005 and 2015 is due to the change in survey methodology between the two censuses.
 While the 2005 census was an analysis of the entire population ("whole survey") through traditional data sheets compiled by every family, the 2015 census was largely conducted through the internet and was limited to a sample of about 20% of the South Korean population.
 It has been argued that the 2015 census penalised the rural population, which is more Buddhist and Catholic and less familiar with the internet, while advantaging the Protestant population, which is more urban and has easier access to the internet.
 Both the Buddhist and the Catholic communities criticised the 2015 census' results.